 Nasopharyngeal cancers are rare in the US but common in the South China Sea region.
-Symptoms develop late, including unilateral bloody nasal discharge, nasal obstruction, facial swelling, and numbness.
+Symptoms develop late, including unilateral bloody nasal discharge, nasal obstruction, hearing loss, ear pain, facial swelling, and facial numbness.
 Diagnosis is based on inspection and biopsy, with CT, MRI, or PET to evaluate extent.
 Treatment is with radiation, chemotherapy, and, rarely, surgery.

 Squamous cell carcinoma is the most common malignant tumor of the nasopharynx.
 It can occur in any age group and is rare in North America.
 It is one of the most common cancers among people of Chinese, especially southern Chinese, and Southeast Asian ancestry, including Chinese immigrants to North America.
 Over several generations, the prevalence among Chinese-Americans gradually decreases to that among non-Chinese Americans, suggesting an environmental component to etiology.
 Dietary exposure to nitrites and salted fish also is thought to increase risk.
 Epstein-Barr virus is a significant risk factor, and there is hereditary predisposition.
 Other nasopharyngeal cancers include adenoid cystic and mucoepidermoid carcinomas, malignant mixed tumors, adenocarcinomas, lymphomas, fibrosarcomas, osteosarcomas, chondrosarcomas, and melanomas.

 Symptoms and Signs